Medical University of Warsaw: Banach Campus

-Banacha is most commonly associated with the university being the largest, most modern, and expansive campus of the school.
-It is also here where the Rectorate and school administration currently resides.
+The Banach campus is most commonly associated with the University, being the largest, most modern campus.
+It is where the Rectorate and school administration are located.
 The campus is located on a large area between Banacha, Żwirki i Wigury, Księcia Trojdena and Pawińskiego Streets.
 Additionally, the Centre for Postgraduate Education and the Dean's Offices for the Faculties of Medicine, Dental Medicine, Medical Sciences, and Health Sciences can also be found here.

-The Rectorate is connected to Library and Information Center (LIC), a four-storey building, as well as the Didactic Center (DC), where the lecture halls and rooms are used for classes.
+The Rectorate is connected to Library and Information Center (LIC), a four-story building, as well as the Didactic Center (DC), where the lecture halls and rooms are used for classes.
 This center also houses the Academic Language Centre, the Student Benefits Section and the Career Office.
 Other buildings associated with the campus include the Faculty of Pharmacy, Central Clinical Hospital (UCC), Children Clinical Hospital (UCC), University Dental Center (UDC), Medical Simulation Center (CSM), Centre for Pre-clinical Research and Technology (CePT), Sports and Rehabilitation Center (SRC), and the Ronald MacDonald House used by the carers of children staying at the pediatric wards of the aforementioned hospitals.
 In the future, a 'WUMIK' nursery will also be opened in this building.

-Lindleya Campus
+Lindley Campus

 The campus is located in the city center of Warsaw, found between the Lindleya, Oczki, Chałubińskiego, and Nowogrodzka streets.
 Here the historical complex of buildings can be found now known as the "Infant Jesus Hospital (later integrated into the UCC MUW).
 At the Starynkiewicz Square nearby, the University Centre for Women and Newborn Health is located, with the first Clinic of Gynecology and an associated Obstetrics Simulation Centre.
 An Anatomical College ("Collegium Anatomicum") built in the 20th century can be found at the eastern end, housing four different departments (Anatomy, Histology, Microbiology, and Biology).
 The Department of Forensic Medicine is found next door here.

 Oczki street is also home to the "Clubhouse of Medics", headquarters of WUM Student Organizations, and one of the more famous Polish Student Clubs.
 Academic events and student meetings are usually held at this venue.
 Other buildings located nearby include the didactic units of the Faculty of Health Sciences including the Departments of: Social Medicine, Epidemiology Biostatistics, Pharmaceutical Microbiology, Immunology, and Biochemistry and Nutrition.
 From the east the Campus is enclosed by the historic building of the Departments of Dermatology at 82a Koszykowa Street.